 Group Ride Descriptions

 - The “A” Group riders have an above average skill set for riding in groups under high physical stress.
 Expect pace line riding, interval efforts, as well as sprints where those who want to push themselves can do so in an unstructured, semi-competitive effort.
 Riders who cannot maintain the 18 mph or greater pace, or distance of the intended ride, understand they may have to take care of themselves.
 Riders may be dropped.
-“A” Group riders might not regroup.
+“A” Group riders often do not regroup.

 - The "B" Group riders have a good deal of group riding experience.
 This group is focused on endurance riding.
 It is for those who have a moderate to high level of fitness and are capable of maintaining a 16-18 mph average speed for hours over varying terrain.
 The “B” Group skill set is similar to those of the “A” but usually at a slower pace.
 Expect surge efforts where the pace is increased for a nominal period of time or distance.
 “B” Groups often ride in pace lines.
 Riders who cannot maintain the pace or distance of the intended ride understand they may have to take care of themselves.
 Riders might be dropped.
 “B” Group riders usually regroup infrequently.